Water Device Exchange Program

 Swap your Showerhead!

 SWAP your old showerheads for water efficient ones – for FREE!

-Installing water efficient devices is one of the easiest ways to improve water efficiency in your home and reduce your water and energy bills and environmental impact.
+Installing water efficient devices is one of the easiest ways to improve water efficiency.
+It will also reduce your water and energy bills and your environmental footprint.